GOP, Dem Senate bargainers divided over gun deal details

 Even so, it would be Congress’ most robust move against gun violence since 1993.
 A ban lawmakers enacted that year on assault weapons took effect in 1994 and expired after a decade.
 Scores of high-profile mass shootings since have yielded little from Washington but partisan deadlock, chiefly due to Republicans blocking virtually any new restrictions.

-Twenty senators, 10 from each party, agreed to the outlines of a compromise measure last weekend.
-Top bargainers — Murphy, Cornyn and Sens.
-Kyrsten Sinema, D-Ariz., and Thom Tillis, R-N.C. — have labored ever since to translate it into details.

-Their framework would include also access to the juvenile records of gun buyers age 18-20.
-Both shooters in Buffalo and Uvalde were 18, and both used AR-15 style automatic rifles, which can load high-capacity magazines.
+The framework includes access to the juvenile records of gun buyers age 18 to 20.
+Both shooters in Buffalo and Uvalde were 18, and both used AR-15 style rifles, which can load high-capacity magazines.

-The plan would also include added spending for mental health and school safety programs, tougher penalties for gun trafficking and requirements that more gun dealers obtain federal firearms licenses.

-The agreement has been endorsed by Biden, Senate Majority Leader Chuck Schumer, D-N.Y., Senate Minority Leader Mitch McConnell, R-Ky., and House Speaker Nancy Pelosi, D-Calif.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.